Integrated Shape-Force Estimation for Continuum Robots: A Virtual-Work and Polynomial-Curvature Framework: Estimation framework formulation

 Inspired by \cite{xu2008investigation,zhao2022modular}, we applied the virtual work principle to build a static equilibrium equation with respect to the shape state $\mathcal{S}$ as:

-where $\bs{\tau}$ are the actuation forces (cable tensions), $\mathcal{F}$ is an external wrench acting at the tip of the continuum robot. $\nabla \mb{U}_{\mathcal{S}}$ is the gradient of the elastic energy with respect to the shape state $\mathcal{S}$, which can be obtained by taking derivative of \eqref{eqn:static equilibrium}:
+where $\mathcal{F}$ represents the external wrench acting at the tip of the continuum robot, while $\bs{\tau}$ denotes the actuation forces (i.e., cable tensions).
+In practice, cable tensions are bounded by mechanical limits that can be determined from the present virtual-work formulation for a given bending configuration and external load. $\nabla_{\mathcal{S}} U$ is the gradient of the elastic energy, obtained by differentiating \eqref{eqn: elastic_energy} with respect to $\mathcal{S}$:

 This gradient represents the internal elastic forces resisting deformation, providing a key link between shape states and external forces acting on the continuum robot.
-Here we recognize the fact that there are infinite number of solutions for $\mathcal{F}$ that satisfy \eqref{eqn:static equilibrium}, which forms a classic redundancy resolution problem.
-Similar to \cite{xu2008investigation}, we find a unique solution by adding an additional cost function $\|\mathcal{F} - \mathcal{F}_0\|^2$.
-Thereby, the solution is expressed as follows:

-The cost function is chosen to minimize the difference from a prior wrench $\mathcal{F}_0$ while satisfying the equilibrium.
-As a result, the wrench estimation method in \cite{xu2008investigation} is now extended to our higher-dimensional shape state space.
-In the following experimental section, we validate this solution framework by estimating tip-contact forces on our continuum instrument prototypes.
+The static equilibrium governing equation \eqref{eqn:static equilibrium} represents a redundancy resolution problem for determining the external wrench \(\mathcal{F}\) that satisfies it.
+Its general solution is given by: